 Taking insulin is so much better and easier now than it was in the past.

 6. There Is No Limit To The Amount Of Insulin You Can Take

-It's really stressful when you're taking metaformin and you're on the maximum dose that the metformin will allow and your blood sugar is still high.
+It's really stressful when you're taking metformin, and you're on the maximum dose that the metformin will allow, and your blood sugar is still high.
 It almost makes you feel like a failure, especially if the maximum dosage isn't enough for you.
 Why is my blood sugar still not low enough?
 What will happen now?
-Usually they have to put you on more pills if one pill works and then you worry if that pill won't be enough as well.
+Usually, they have to put you on more pills if one pill works, and then you worry if that pill won't be enough as well.

 Insulin is different.
 You take however much your body needs.
 The only way you can overdose on it is if you take more than your body needs.
 But if your body needs 1,000 mg a day of insulin, it's okay to take 1,000 mg a day of insulin.
 There is no limit to the dosage, so you can always take more if the amount you're taking isn't helping.

 This is important because diabetes is a disease that progressively gets worse as you age.
 It never gets better, so it's comforting to know that there will always be enough insulin in the world to treat your diabetes, no matter how bad it gets.

 Insulin Dosage - How High Can You Go?